Gilgammesh/Gilgammesh/README.md

 <p align='center'>
-        Hi, I'm Carlos Santander, a passionate self-taught full stack developer and freelance software engineer from Peru.
-        My passion for software lies in developing ideas and making them come true with elegant interfaces.
-        I care a lot about the experience, architecture and code quality of the things I build.
+        Hi, I'm Carlos Santander, a passionate self-taught full stack developer and freelance software engineer from Peru.\n My passion for software lies in developing ideas and making them come true with elegant interfaces.\n I care a lot about the experience, architecture and code quality of the things I build.
 </p>
 <p align='center'>